 You can also see the progress of your Auto Follow-Up emails as well as past email exchanges.
 And yes, you can reply to their email directly on BOS.

-The Lead Capture Forms is a form/questionnaire that gathers all the essential information of your New Leads, including name, location, and date of the event, as well as a list of your services they are interested in.
-It is a powerful tool to help you funnel your leads into sales.
+The Lead Capture Forms is essentially a fancy contact form you embed on your band website that gathers all the essential information of your new Leads, including name, event location, and date of the event, as well as a list of your services they are interested in.
+It is a powerful tool to help you turn your leads into sales.

 Here, you get to select what information you would like the client to fill out for their initial inquiry.
 The name and email address fields are always mandatory, but you can choose to include or hide any other fields.